HomeFundingsEventsArticlesJournal Impact Factor

 Eligibility

-Health professional schools and colleges eligible under this opportunity include accredited institutions that provide education and training leading to a health professional degree, including but not limited to: BSN, MSN, DNP, MD, DDS, DO, PharmD, DVM, OD, DPT, DC, ND, DPM, MOT, OTD, MS-SLP, CScD, SLPD, AuD, MSPO, MSAT, and MPH.
-Eligible health professional schools may include schools or colleges of nursing, medicine, dentistry, osteopathy, pharmacy, veterinary medicine, public health, optometry, allied health, and chiropractic.
+Eligible health professional schools and colleges are accredited institutions that provide education and training leading to a health professional degree, including but not limited to: BSN, MSN, DNP, MD, DDS, DO, PharmD, DVM, OD, DPT, DC, ND, DPM, MOT, OTD, DPT, MS-SLP, CScD, SLPD, AuD, MSPO, MSAT, and MPH.
+Eligible schools may include schools or colleges of nursing, medicine, dentistry, osteopathy, pharmacy, veterinary medicine, public health, optometry, allied health, and chiropractic.

-Foreign Organizations: Non-domestic (non-U.S.) entities are not eligible to apply.
-Non-domestic (non-U.S.) components of U.S. organizations are not eligible to apply.
+Non-domestic (non-U.S.) entities and non-domestic components of U.S. organizations are not eligible to apply.
 Foreign components, as defined in the NIH Grants Policy Statement, are allowed.

 Application Process

-Applicants must follow the instructions in the Research (R) Instructions in the How to Apply - Application Guide, except where instructed otherwise in this notice.
-Conformance to all requirements is required and strictly enforced.
-Applications that do not comply may be delayed or not accepted for review.
+Applicants must follow the instructions in the Research (R) Instructions in the How to Apply – Application Guide, except where instructed otherwise in the funding opportunity or in a Notice from the NIH Guide for Grants and Contracts.
+Conformance to all requirements is strictly enforced.

-• Use the NIH ASSIST system to prepare, submit, and track applications online.
+• NIH ASSIST system – to prepare, submit, and track applications online

-• Use an institutional system-to-system (S2S) solution to prepare and submit applications to Grants.gov and eRA Commons.
+• Institutional system-to-system (S2S) solution – to prepare and submit to Grants.gov and track in eRA Commons

-• Use Grants.gov Workspace to prepare and submit applications and eRA Commons to track applications.
+• Grants.gov Workspace – to prepare and submit the application and use eRA Commons to track the application

-Pre-consultation with relevant NIH staff prior to the application due date is strongly encouraged for new and resubmission applications.
-Applicants are encouraged to contact the Scientific/Research Contact(s) with research interests relevant to the proposed topic.
+Pre-application consultation with relevant NIH staff is strongly encouraged for new and resubmission applications.
+Applicants are encouraged to contact the Scientific/Research Contact(s) listed in the full announcement for program guidance.

 Deadline and Timeline

-Applications are due by 5:00 PM local time of the applicant organization.
-The following standard due dates apply:
+Applications are accepted by 5:00 PM local time of the applicant organization on the following due dates:

 Grant AI Assistant